1 million+ businesses helped. Get advice

 The image below shows examples of long-term maintenance tasks within our preventive maintenance schedule template, which you can download and use for your own assets:

-Examples of long-term maintenance tasks within our PM schedule template
+Examples of long-term maintenance tasks within a PM schedule template

-Once you have an idea of which maintenance tasks you’d like to schedule over the coming months, you can narrow your focus to more short-term tasks.
+Once you know which maintenance tasks you’d like to schedule over the coming months, you can narrow your focus to more short-term tasks.

 Step 4: Plan short-term tasks for each critical asset

-Short-term preventive maintenance tasks are the ones your team will perform on a more frequent basis such as every day or every week.
-They’re the ones that will have more serious consequences if they’re not performed frequently.
+Short-term preventive maintenance tasks are the ones your team performs on a more frequent basis.
+For instance, you may execute a maintenance task once a day or every week.
+These also include tasks that will have the most serious consequences if they’re not performed frequently.

 Here are some examples of short-term preventive maintenance tasks: